brianlmerritt/learning_tools_content_api/README.md

 ## TODO ##

-1. Finish extract data from Moodle for lessons, assignments, quizzes (to start)
+1. Extract data from Moodle for quizzes (to start)
 1. Extract study map function if applicable (at RVC it is strand map)
+1. Output content to RAG api for indexing, vector database, retrieval
 1. Build text import routines to save sanitised data (plain text & .md format?) with meta data from course, section, module, and study map if applicable
 1. Set up contributing possibility
 1. Add LTI & other content via Selenium?